 As the most popular, ubiquitous instrument in the world, everyone knows what a guitar sounds like, right?
 Right?
 The guitarists of Mobius Trio believe otherwise – that we’ve only just begun to explore full capabilities of the instrument, and this program seeks to display the breadth of what the classical guitar can do, so far.

 Beginning with two completely revolutionary arrangements of “old music” for three guitars, the Mobians show what they’re capable of.
-Ravel’s String Quartet and Rodrigo’s Concierto de Aranjuez are two of the most beautiful, recognizable pieces of the early 20th-century repertoire, and it takes a slew of brand new guitar techniques to make them happen on three guitars.
+Ravel’s String Quartet and Rodrigo’s Concierto de Aranjuez are two of the most beautiful, recognizable pieces of the early 20th-century repertoire, capturing an incredible fusion of Impressionism and Spanish and Basque culture that is even more evident when he works are paired.
+And, as pieces that were originally written for string quartet (Ravel) and orchestra with guitar solo (Rodrigo) it takes a slew of brand new guitar techniques to make them happen on only three guitars.

 Works to be performed on the “Guitaristic Genre Omnipresence” program include:

 Maurice Ravel, String Quartet in F Major, ii.
 Assez vif (1903)